mcclure/emu-coop/MODDING.md

 * **tick** *type: function*

-    This is a function that gets called once per vertical blank.
+    This is a function that gets called once per vertical blank (but only if **running** condition is true).

 ## Sync table